 There are four ways you can address Council at a Council Meeting:

 - Complete the online question form and submit to Council.

-- Ask a question verbally during Public Question Time (dependent on COVID-19 restriction at the time of the meeting).
+- Ask a question verbally during Public Question Time (dependent on COVID-19 restrictions at the time of the meeting).

 - Submit a question in writing to be read out at a Council meeting.